 The Workshop introduces the fundamental concepts of application containerization to engineers so they are comfortable starting to build, ship, and run containerized applications using Docker.

-This workshop helps those having difficulty with:
+This workshop helps engineers:

 - how and why containerization works